2021 anti-Pakistan protests: Protests

 On 16 September, Afghan refugees protested against Pakistan in Jantar Mantar, New Delhi.

 On 22 September, the Afghan Diaspora gathered at the Broken chair in front of the United Nations office in Geneva and protested against the Taliban and Pakistan.

 On 24 September, the Citizens of Pakistan and Balochistan protested against Pakistan in Washington.
 The protestors were holding banners 'Taliban is Pakistan, Pakistan is Taliban' and urged QUAD leaders to sanction Pakistan.

-On 25 September, protests in front of UN headquarters in New York were organized by Jeay Sindh Freedom Movement, PTM-USA, South Asia Liberty, Afghan and Baloch activists.
-Protestors blamed on Pakistan over Taliban's rule in Afghanistan and asked for sanctions against Pakistan.
+On 25 September, protests were organized in front of the United Nations headquarters in New York by the Jeay Sindh Freedom Movement, PTM-USA, South Asia Liberty, and other Afghan and Baloch activists.
+Protestors blamed Pakistan for the Taliban's rule in Afghanistan and asked for sanctions against Pakistan.

 On September 27, Afghan Americans in Houston protested against Pakistan's support of the Taliban.